RatJuggler/advent-of-code/2016/day25/README.md

 You look toward the sky in desperation... suddenly noticing that a lone star has been installed at the top of the antenna!
 Only 49 more to go.

-You don't have enough stars to transmit the signal, though.
-You need 5 more.
+You activate all fifty stars and transmit the signal.
+The star atop the antenna begins to glow.

+Suddenly, you see the sleigh fly past you!

+Looks like Santa was already waiting for your signal.